Zipair Tokyo

-Zipair, legally Zipair Tokyo Inc. (株式会社 Zipair Tokyo, Kabushiki-gaisha Jippu-ea Tōkyō), is a Japanese low-cost airline headquartered on the grounds of Narita International Airport in Narita, Chiba Prefecture.
+ZIPAIR, legally ZIPAIR Tokyo Inc. (株式会社 ZIPAIR Tokyo, Kabushiki-gaisha Jippu-ea Tōkyō), is a Japanese low-cost airline headquartered on the grounds of Narita International Airport in Narita, Chiba Prefecture.
 Initially founded in 2018, the airline is a wholly owned subsidiary of Japan Airlines, from which it leases some of its Boeing 787 Dreamliner fleet.
 Operations launched on June 3, 2020, as a cargo-only airline due to restrictions on passenger traffic related to the COVID-19 pandemic, and passenger operations launched on October 16, 2020.

 History

 Foundation

-Japan Airlines (JAL) announced in May 2018 that it planned to launch a new international low-cost carrier in 2020, which was to compete with other Asian carriers attempting to expand into the Japanese market, such as AirAsia X. JAL established a wholly owned subsidiary legally incorporated as T.B.L.
+Japan Airlines (JAL) announced in May 14, 2018 that it planned to launch a new international low-cost carrier in 2020, which was to compete with other Asian carriers attempting to expand into the Japanese market, such as AirAsia X. JAL established a wholly owned subsidiary legally incorporated as T.B.L.
 Co., Ltd. (株式会社ティー・ビー・エル, Kabushiki-gaisha Tī Bī Eru), in July that year.
 It was estimated that the airline would commence operation in time for the 2020 Summer Olympics.

-In March 2019, the brand of the new carrier was named Zipair, referencing the words "Zip", which represents speed, and alluding to traveling to different postal areas "ZIP Code".
-Subsequently, T.B.L. was renamed "Zipair Tokyo Inc." Zipair's planned operations consisted of international flights from Narita International Airport to Bangkok and Seoul, launching on May 14 and July 1, 2020, respectively with Boeing 787-8 aircraft transferred from JAL.
+In March 2019, the brand of the new carrier was named "ZIPAIR Tokyo", referencing the words "ZIP", which represents speed, and alluding to traveling to different postal areas "ZIP Code".
+Finally, the word "Tokyo" was added to the name, as the airline will be based in one of the world's leading cultural capitals, where trends and creativity are born and shared with the world.
+Subsequently, T.B.L. was renamed "ZIPAIR Tokyo Inc." ZIPAIR's planned operations consisted of international flights from Narita International Airport to Bangkok and Seoul, launching on May 14 and July 1, 2020, respectively with Boeing 787-8 aircraft transferred from JAL.
 The airline planned to launch additional destinations in Asia, while flights to the United States were planned to be added by 2021.